Eris54/JS-like-HTMLParser/README.md

 # JS-like-HTMLParser
+Python 3 (tested only on 3.8) <br />
 HTML Parser made by me, much simplier than the builtin version.
 It includes the DOM class which has a structure similar to the JavaScript element one.

-Work in progress...
+Final version for now, might upgrade it later. <br />

-(There are probably better option but I wanted to do it by myself)
+(There are probably better options but I wanted to do it by myself) <br />
 Part of a bigger project to be able to recreate page content on standalone programs.

-Documentation: (I hope this is enough)
+Documentation: (Minimal since it's for personal use)
 ```
 DOM
    .tag   //tag name